root-project/web/manual/python/index.md

 ### Conversion to Python strings

-When a character array is converted to a Python string, the new PyROOT only considers the characters before the end-of-string character:
+When a character array is converted to a Python string, the new  only considers the characters before the end-of-string character:

 ```python
 >>> ROOT.gInterpreter.Declare('char MyWord[] = "Hello";')